 The Axumin scan (fluciclovine F 18 tracer) works by detecting the metabolic activity of the cancer itself.
 Axumin is currently prescribed for PET imaging in men with suspected prostate cancer recurrence based on elevated PSA levels following prior treatment.
-Unlike the C-11 scans, the Axumin tracer has a longer half-life and can be prepared off site and shipped short distances for use.
+The Axumin tracer can be prepared off-site and shipped short distances for use.
 Accuracy of Axumin appears to increase when PSA levels are above 2.